-The world is connected like never before, and that makes events possible in new and exciting ways - like hybrid events!
+The world is connected like never before, and that makes events possible in exciting and more accessible ways — like hybrid events!
 Good internet connectivity ensures a smooth and inclusive experience for your remote attendees and speakers, so it's important to let them know what internet speed they'll need.

-This article outlines the minimum and recommended network requirements for the Webex Events App for attendees, speakers, and venues.
-You'll also find information on how Webex Events products work offline.
+This article outlines the Webex Events App minimum and recommended network requirements for attendees, speakers, and venues.
+It also includes information about how Webex Events products work offline.

-⭐️ Keep in mind, you should consider copying the minimum and/or recommended speed information and pasting it into pre-event communications with your attendees and speakers so they can plan accordingly.
+⭐️ Keep in mind, to help attendees and speakers plan accordingly, consider copying the minimum and/or recommended speed information and pasting it into your pre-event communications.

 📡 Remote attendee internet

 The most internet-intensive aspect of any event is live streaming and video messaging/Video Rooms.
-We recommend:
+For attendees, we recommend:

 🎤 Remote speaker internet

-If you're using Webex Events Streaming in your event, remote speakers should have the following internet speed available on the device from which they'll be streaming:
+If you're using Webex Events Streaming in your event, remote speakers should have the following internet speed available on the device they'll be streaming from:

 🏨 On-site internet

-Many event venues provide internet connectivity, though there's a chance you may have to arrange connectivity some other way.
-There are two separate considerations for on-site venues - attendee internet access, and AV internet access.
+Many event venues provide internet connectivity, though you may have to arrange connectivity some other way.
+There are two separate considerations for on-site venues — attendee internet access and AV internet access.